filamentphp/filament/packages/panels/docs/06-navigation.md

 protected static ?string $navigationIcon = 'heroicon-o-document-text';
 ```

-If you set `$navigationIcon = null` on multiple resources within the same navigation Group, those items will be joined with a vertical bar below the Group name.
+If you set `$navigationIcon = null` on all items within the same navigation group, those items will be joined with a vertical bar below the Group name.

 ### Switching navigation item icon when it is active